Akilax0/ESP32_scripts/FreeRTOS/README.md

 ##Memory Management

+Compiler knows how much memory should be allocated at the befining of a program

 RAM
   - STATIC Static allocation (global/static variable)
   - STACK automatic allocation (grows down) local variables
-  - HEAP grows towards the stack (dynamic alloacation where the programmer explicitly asks for memory) malloc / calloc in C/C++ have to free this or could cause memory leaks.
+  - HEAP grows towards the stack (dynamic allocation where the programmer explicitly asks for memory) malloc / calloc in C/C++ have to free this or could cause memory leaks.

 --------------------Memory at runtime RTOS----------------------------------